mlswg/mls-protocol/draft-ietf-mls-protocol.md

 } Add;
 ~~~

-An Add proposal is invalid if any of the following is true:

-* The KeyPackage is invalid according to {{keypackage-validation}}.
+An Add proposal is invalid if the KeyPackage is invalid according to

-* The Credential in the KeyPackage represents a client already in the
-  group according to the application.
+{{keypackage-validation}}.

 An Add is applied after being included in a Commit message.
 The position of the
 Add in the list of proposals determines the leaf node where the new member will